tommytracey/udacity/self-driving-nano/projects/1-lane-lines/P1-writeup.md

 - First, I divide the Hough output lines into two groups: those with positive slope vs. those with negative slope.
 - I then average all of the x,y coordinates for each group to derive a single set of line parameters which best describes the group.
-- The two sets of line parameters for each individual frame are then logged.
-From the log, I calculate a moving average based on the most recent set of video frames.
-This moving average set of line parameters is then used to draw the lane line guides.
+- The two sets of line parameters for each individual frame of the video are then logged.
+From the log, I calculate a moving average based on the most recent set of frames.
+These moving average line parameters are then used to draw the final lane line guides.

 [Here](http://localhost:8888/notebooks/P1-v3.ipynb#Modified-Helper-Functions-for-Video) is a link to the code.